-- TKM-PLK1, for the treatment of cancer; - TKM-Ebola, for the treatment of Ebola infection; and - TKM-ApoB, for the treatment of high cholesterol.
+- TKM-PLK1, for the treatment of cancer: - TKM-Ebola, for the treatment of Ebola infection; and - TKM-ApoB, for the treatment of high cholesterol.

-In the field of RNAi therapeutics, we have licensed our LNP delivery technology to Alnylam and Merck & Co., Inc. Alnylam has granted non-exclusive access to some of our intellectual property to certain of its partners, including F. Hoffmann-La Roche Ltd and Hoffmann-La Roche Inc. (Roche), Regulus Therapeutics, Inc. (Regulus) (a joint venture between Alnylam and Isis Pharmaceuticals, Inc.) and Takeda Pharmaceutical Company Limited.
+In the field of RNAi therapeutics, we have licensed our LNP delivery technology to Alnylam and Merck & Co., Inc. Alnylam has granted non-exclusive access to some of our intellectual property to certain of its partners.
 In addition, we have ongoing research relationships with Bristol-Myers Squibb Company, the United States National Cancer Institute, the U.S. Government, through their TMT program, and other undisclosed pharmaceutical and biotechnology companies.
 Outside the RNAi field, we have legacy licensing agreements with Talon Therapeutics, Inc. (Talon, formerly Hana Biosciences, Inc.) and Aradigm Corporation.